bingomanatee/butler/README.md

 Only the state of the *initiating service* matters here. the links are active when and always if, the initiating service is on, and until it's turned off.

-That is, the status of the linked services are ignored.
-T
+That is, the status of the linked services are not respected, even if one of them is also the initiating service.

 `.bridge` and `.trigger` can be called from anywhere, at any time.
 You can call them in the constructor, in the code that creates them, in a method, etc.

-They are designed to respect the initating lifecycle regardless of whether they are called before or after the service is on, and to shut off when it's turned off.
+They are designed to respect the initiating lifecycle regardless of whether they are called before or after the service is on, and to shut off when it's turned off.

+in other words, if you bridge when your service is on, your effect will be immediate.
+If you bridge when its off, you have to turn the service on for your linking to be applied.

 ## Synchronicity

+Events are synchronous by default.
+The async flag exists to compensate for an asynchronous action.

+If you use the async flag then it is expected that the action will return a promise whose result is applied to the target.